lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 between misinformation and false information.
 As if misinformation was only about producing "fake news".
-However, the researchers who have chosen to study the producers of disinformation on the contrary, they notice that the arsenal used by them goes far beyond the simple production of false information.
+However, the researchers who have chosen to study the producers of disinformation on the contrary, they have noticed that the arsenal used by the latter goes far beyond the simple production of false information.
 To dis-inform, that is to say to remove information, lying is not necessary.
 https://www.bbc.com/news/world-us-canada-52912241